JunhaoW3/tp/docs/UserGuide.md

 * You can only replace one reminder with a new reminder at a time.

 Examples:
-* `list` followed by `rEdit 2 1 h/Meeting on Friday d/2026-04-24 16:00` edits the 1st reminder in the displayed
+* `activelist` followed by `rEdit 2 1 h/Meeting on Friday d/2026-04-24 16:00` edits the 1st reminder in the displayed
 reminders list of the 2nd client in the displayed clients list to "Meeting on Friday, due by 2026-04-24 16:00".

 <box type="success">